The NASA spacecraft will blast off from on a Delta IV Heavy rocket from Cape Canaveral, Florida early Saturday. Photograph:( Reuters )

 'Full of mysteries'

-The probe is protected by an ultra-powerful heat shield that is 4.5 inches (11.43 centimetres) thick.
+The probe is protected by an ultra-powerful heat shield that is just 4.5 inches (11.43 centimeters) thick.

-The shield should enable the spacecraft to survive its close shave with the fiery star, coming within 3.83 million miles (6.16 million kilometres) of the Sun's surface.
+The shield should enable the spacecraft to survive its close shave with the fiery star, coming within 3.83 million miles (6.16 million kilometers) of the Sun's surface.

 The heat shield is built to withstand radiation equivalent to up to about 500 times the Sun's radiation on Earth.